Here is a breakdown of major shareholders in Healthcare Trust of America Inc. (NYSE: HTA)

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 30.46 million shares valued at $838.89 million.
 The investor’s holdings represent 13.93% of the HTA Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Cohen & Steers Inc. with 22.47 million shares valued at $618.76 million to account for 10.27% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 17.27 million shares representing 7.89% and valued at over $475.58 million, while Principal Financial Group, Inc. holds 7.60% of the shares totaling 16.63 million with a market value of $458.01 million.

-Healthcare Trust of America Inc. (NYSE: HTA) is 2.61% higher on its value in year-to-date trading and has touched a low of $21.55 and a high of $29.47 in the current 52-week trading range.
+Healthcare Trust of America Inc. (NYSE: HTA) is 1.92% higher on its value in year-to-date trading and has touched a low of $22.64 and a high of $29.47 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The HTA stock was last observed hovering at around $28.20 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $31.00 for the next 12 months.
-It is also 14.36% off the consensus price target high of $33.00 offered by 13 analysts, but current levels are -0.93% lower than the price target low of $28.00 for the same period.
+The HTA stock was last observed hovering at around $28.10 in the last trading session, with the day’s loss setting it -0.03% off its average median price target of $31.00 for the next 12 months.
+It is also 14.94% off the consensus price target high of $33.00 offered by 13 analysts, but current levels are -0.25% lower than the price target low of $28.00 for the same period.

-The stock witnessed a 4.51% loss in the last 1 month and extending the period to 3 months gives it a 2.84%, and is -1.19% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.16% over the week and 2.15% over the month.
+The stock witnessed a 5.84% gain in the last 1 month and extending the period to 3 months gives it a 7.14%, and is -0.46% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.60% over the week and 2.11% over the month.

 Healthcare Trust of America Inc. (HTA) Analyst Forecasts